Usera: Sport

 Usera is home to the Caja Mágica (Magic Box), a multipurpose stadium used mainly for tennis competitions.
 The Caja Mágica hosts the annual Madrid Open, part of the ATP World Tour Masters 1000.

 Usera is also the location of the Román Valero soccer stadium, belonging to the Colonia Moscardó Sports Club and the Unión Deportiva Usera soccer school, both located in Moscardó.

 Chinatown

-From the 2000's Usera has become the location of Madrid's Chinatown and is the neighbourhood with the largest concentration of the Chinese community in Spain.
+Since the 2000s Usera has become the location of Madrid's Chinatown and is the neighbourhood with the largest concentration of the Chinese community in Spain.
 About 11,000 Chinese citizens reside in this district, approximately a quarter of the Chinese population of Madrid.
 The district is home to a large number of Chinese shops and restaurants and is the location of the annual Chinese New Year celebrations and parade.

 Transport

 Trains

 Within the district of Usera are two commuter train stations, Doce de Octubre and Orcasitas, both are part of the C-5 line of the Cercanías Madrid.
 The stations and line are operated by Renfe Operadora.